 Thinking through your project with a professional team helps you sidestep these issues entirely.
 A great design and build service will guide you through every decision, from the big-picture layout to the smallest details, ensuring the final product is both beautiful and perfectly suited to your lifestyle.
 Avoiding these common mistakes will make the entire process smoother and help you create a kitchen that stands the test of time.

-Forgetting Storage and Counter Space
+Mistake #1: Forgetting Storage and Counter Space

 One of the most frequent regrets homeowners have after a remodel is not planning for enough storage.
 It’s crucial to think beyond the number of cabinets and consider what you need to store.
 Before you finalize a design, take inventory of your small appliances, pots, pans, and pantry items.
 Do you need deep drawers for cookware or a pull-out spice rack?
 Similarly, don’t underestimate your need for clear counter space.
 A beautiful island loses its utility if it’s constantly cluttered.
 A well-designed kitchen remodel balances storage solutions with ample workspace for meal prep and daily life.

-Prioritizing Aesthetics Over Function
+Mistake #2: Prioritizing Looks Over Function

 It’s easy to fall in love with a stunning kitchen from a magazine, but remember that your kitchen is a workspace first and foremost.
 Choosing materials and features based solely on looks can lead to practical problems.
 That gorgeous, porous marble countertop might not be the best choice for a family that loves cooking with stain-prone ingredients like red wine or tomato sauce.
 Likewise, open shelving looks chic but requires constant tidying.
 The key is to find a balance where style enhances usability, creating a kitchen that not only looks incredible but also makes your daily routines easier.

-Ignoring the Kitchen Workflow
+Mistake #3: Ignoring Your Kitchen Workflow

 How you move around your kitchen is just as important as how it looks.
 A poor layout can make cooking feel inefficient and frustrating.
 The classic “kitchen triangle”—the path between the sink, refrigerator, and stove—is a great starting point, but a modern kitchen workflow considers much more.
 Think about your personal habits.
 Where do you unload groceries?
 Where do the kids grab snacks?
 A layout that supports your natural movements will make the space feel intuitive and effortless to use.
 Discussing your daily routines with your designer ensures the final plan enhances your kitchen’s efficiency.

-Underestimating Costs and Timeline
+Mistake #4: Underestimating the Cost and Timeline

 A successful remodel starts with a realistic plan.
 It’s essential to establish a clear budget from the outset, including a contingency fund of 10% to 20% for unexpected surprises that can arise, especially in older homes.
 Underestimating the total cost or the project timeline can cause significant stress.
 A detailed proposal from a reputable contractor will outline all expenses and provide a clear schedule.
 This transparency helps you plan accordingly and prevents the project from dragging on, allowing you to manage expectations and enjoy the process without financial strain.